Gbuomprisco/caravaggio/README.md

 // protractor.conf

 // if you use typescript
-import Caravaggio from 'caravaggio';
+import Caravaggio from 'caravaggio-protractor';

 /* or if you use node */
-const Caravaggio = require('caravaggio').default;
+const Caravaggio = require('caravaggio-protractor').default;

 exports.config = {
     // add caravaggio to the plugins array and define its options